bbarnes4318/pvn-voice/src/website-content/seo-strategy.md

 - Defensive position for all branded keywords

 ## Conclusion
-This SEO strategy provides a comprehensive roadmap for improving PVN Dialer's organic search visibility and driving qualified traffic to the website.
-By focusing on technical excellence, high-quality content creation, and strategic off-page activities, this plan will help establish PVN Dialer as a leading provider of VoIP and communication solutions for businesses.
+This SEO strategy provides a comprehensive roadmap for improving PVN Voice's organic search visibility and driving qualified traffic to the website.
+By focusing on technical excellence, high-quality content creation, and strategic off-page activities, this plan will help establish PVN Voice as a leading provider of VoIP and communication solutions for businesses.

 The strategy should be reviewed quarterly and adjusted based on performance data, algorithm changes, and shifts in competitive landscape or business priorities.